ciroque/the-dagwood/docs/demo/src/getting-started.md

 ### Execution Strategies

-Choose the right strategy for your workflow:
+Choose the right strategy for your pipeline:

 #### Work Queue (Default)
 ```yaml